UOA-CS732-SE750-Students-2022/assignment-01-JohnChiu183/README.md

 ### Steps to run the CRM application

 1. Clone the repository into your local environment, the Git repo url is: https://github.com/UOA-CS732-SE750-Students-2022/assignment-01-JohnChiu183.git
-2. Open the terminal and change the directory to `.\assignment-01-JohnChiu183\frontend`
+2. Open the terminal and switch the directory to `.\assignment-01-JohnChiu183\frontend`
 3. Using `yarn` command to update the dependencies of the project.
 4. Run the application by `npm run start` and the CRM application should be ready in `http://localhost:3000` and wait for testing.
 [Home](#home)